gibbonsja/NialBlog/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog on Nial
 ---

+Nial (Nested Interactive Array Language) is an array language created by Michael Jenkins based on the Array Theory of Trenchard More.